Kayla Sanchez: 2022 season

 At the Canadian swimming trials for upcoming championship events, Sanchez was fourth in the 200 m freestyle, before unexpectedly winning the 100 m event, finishing 0.02 ahead of Penny Oleksiak.
 She concluded the event with a decisive win in the 50 m freestyle.

 Beginning the 2022 World Aquatics Championships in the 4x100 m freestyle relay, Sanchez was part of Canada's silver medal-winning team, a first for Canadian women at the World Championships.
 She won her second medal of the championships in the 4×200 m freestyle relay, where the Canadian team finished third.
 On the same day, Sanchez placed sixth in the semi-finals of the 100 m freestyle, qualifying to her first individual Worlds final.
 Sanchez qualified to the semi-finals of the 50 m freestyle, but scratched from the semi-finals in order to conserve energy for the 4×100 m mixed freestyle relay final in the same session.
 She recorded a personal best relay split time of 52.52 as part of the Canadian team's silver medal win.
 Sanchez then competed the freestyle leg for Team Canada in the heats of the 4×100 m medley relay, helping the team qualify to the final in fourth position.
 She was replaced in the final by Oleksiak, but shared in the team's bronze medal win.
 She, Oleksiak and Summer McIntosh jointly set a record at the championships for most medals by a Canadian swimmer at a single edition, with four each.

 In July 2022, Philippine Swimming announced that Sanchez would start representing the Philippines.

 2023 season

 World Aquatics would approve Sanchez's sporting nationality change, enabling her to compete for the Philippines from 6 July 2023 onwards.
 Her competitive debut as a swimmer for the Philippines occurred at the 2022 Asian Games.

 By late 2023, the International Olympic Committee waived her residency requirement for her nationality change, making her eligible to qualify for the Philippines in the 2024 Summer Olympics.

+2024 Summer Olympics

 At the games in Paris, Sanchez reached the semi-final stage of the 100m freestyle with a time of 54.21 having set a Philippines national record in the heats with a time of 53.67.

+2025 season

+Sanchez swam in the 2025 SEA Games in Thailand winning three gold medals and five silver medals.
+She broke three Philippine national records in relay events.